TL;DR

 - Friction scores flag pain points so you know where to start

-- Custom, interactive surveys allow you to target a specific audience in seconds
+- Custom, interactive customer surveys allow you to target a specific audience in seconds

 26. Crazy Egg

 Crazy Egg is an analytics platform that tracks and optimizes website visitor behavior so you can improve user experience, increase your conversion rates, and boost your bottom line.
-They’re best known for their heatmap reports, but they can also help you run A/B tests and make smart design edits.
+They’re best known for their heatmap reports, but they can also help you run A/B tests.

 - Lists of unresolved errors show you exactly what needs fixing

-- Targeted surveys provide you with valuable customer feedback in real time
+- Targeted surveys provide you with valuable user feedback in real time

 27. Inspectlet

-Inspectlet is a session recording tool that records videos of your visitors as they use your site, allowing you to see everything they do.
-See every mouse movement, scroll, click, and keypress on your site.
+Inspectlet is a session recording tool that records videos of your visitors as they use your site.
+See every movement, scroll, click, and keypress on your site.
 You can see what’s grabbing their attention, where they’re getting confused, and what you need to do to increase your conversion rate.
+This customer feedback software will make you aware of the improvements you can make.

 Key features: